Templates·Coaching·Onboarding

 Email addressTextYesNeeded to send confirmation and follow-up materials.

-Main goalLong textYesThe single most useful question on the form — an open-ended answer here is what a dynamic follow-up question can actually build on.
+Main goalLong textYesThe single most useful question on the form — keep it open-ended so the client's actual words come through, not a category pick.

 Prior coaching/consulting experienceSingle choiceYesChanges how much framing your first session needs — a returning client and a first-timer need different onboarding.